SearocIsMe/AI-ML-LLM/readme.md

 # Machine Learning Practice

-## Author: Searoc Jiang
+## Author: Searoc Haipeng Jiang

-# NYC Tips Prediction According To 2017 Dataset

-Detail refers into the [readme](nyc_tips_2017/README.md)

 # Solutions to Wellknown Problems in Python

-This section will discuss the wellknown Python Machine Learning practice, and how to leaverage it.
-Before we start to list options, lets breakdown the problem a bit.
+[Detail](solutions/readme.md) depiects the objective of Solving wellknown problems in industry.
+There are many constrains on Solutioning Architecture in terms of problems in below.
 When the classification data is “too large”, it could mean that one or more of the following is true:

 - The entire raw dataset cannot be loaded into memory, or
 - The entire dataset of processed feature vectors cannot be loaded into memory, or